Alcohol in Kombucha: What You Need to Know

 Can Anyone Drink Kombucha?

-So, drink your Brew Dr. Kombuchas with confidence knowing you’re getting all of the goodness you want and none of the buzz you don’t!
+We hope this helped answer some of your questions on alcohol and kombucha.
+Next time you drink Brew Dr. Kombucha, sip with confidence knowing you’re getting all of the goodness you want and none of the buzz you don’t!